 Commissioner Julie Fedorchak

 Julie Fedorchak was appointed to the Public Service Commission in December 2012 by Gov. Jack Dalrymple to fill out the term vacated by U.S. Congressman Kevin Cramer.
-She successfully ran for election in November 2014 to fill out the remainder of the term which expires in 2016.
-She currently serves as Chairman of the Commission.
+She successfully ran for election in November 2014 to fill out the remainder of the term, which expires in 2016.